freethefoot/freethefoot/_pages/about.md

 {% include gallery id="gallery3" class="full" %}

-I specialize in training foundational movements.
-And I enjoy practicing gentle, restorative therapies that are fascinating in how they can aid in burnout recovery and improve self-esteem.
-I truly believe these are the first steps toward reaching - and maintaining - more ambitious wellness and fitness goals!
+I specialize in training foundational movements because I truly believe these are the first steps toward reaching and MAINTAINING fitness and wellness goals.
+I also enjoy practicing gentle, restorative therapies, such as FST, which assists in achieving fitness goals.
+These therapies not only prepare and heal the body, but also can help reduce burnout, which can be a major goal barrier.

 Even though I'm a passionate mover, I can relate to the fact that life often gets in the way of our feelings of wellness and physical fitness.